tipfom/mapKnight.old/README.md

 # mapKnight

 Project mapKnight created by two german students is a sidescroller with rpg-elements.
-It is going to use Map API's to detet the users current position and change the map theme by his current terrain.
+It is going to use Map API's to detect the users current position and change the map theme by his current terrain.

 Changelog (german) :